AyorindeTayo/Lab-8/sentiment_analysis_lab.md

 ---

 ## Deliverables
-- Jupyter notebook or `.py` file with full implementation

 - Visualizations for TF-IDF and topic modeling
 - Written answers to analysis questions
 - Summary report (max 1 page)